Course Outline

 Module 5.
 Application Security and Identity Management for Cloud Computing for Government

-This module covers identity management and application security for cloud deployments.
-It includes topics such as federated identity, different IAM applications, secure development practices, and managing application security in and for the cloud.
+This module covers identity management and application security in cloud deployments.
+Topics include federated identity, different IAM applications, secure development practices, and managing application security in the cloud.

 Topics Covered: